|Group:||Terriers (Group 2)|

 |Club:||Sporting Terrier Club of Victoria Inc (Group 2)|

-Average Lifespan When considering a dog, realise that you are taking it on for its lifetime.
-Kerry Blue Terriers live from between 12-16 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 12 to 16 years.

 The Kerry Blue Terrier has a feisty spirit, is keen and alert and fears nothing.
 The Kerry will not back off in a confrontation, be it man or beast.
 He will find other small family pets irresistible, so they would need to be carefully separated.
 Kerries require firm, positive training to know their place.
 They will enthusiastically supervise whatever is going on in the household and guard that household with their life.

 The most striking feature of the Kerry is its amazing blue coat, which will not shed.
 It is soft, plentiful, wavy and silky in texture.
 Interestingly, the puppies are born black, changing to shades of blue by around 18 months of age.
 A medium sized, muscular, square dog, the Kerry Blue Terrier has a long head dressed with a beard.
 His tail is carried up.
 Trimmed Kerries are stylish, untrimmed they are shaggy.
 His build and athletic ability enable him to herd, trail, run, retrieve, swim, and dispatch vermin.

 Coat and Care Requirements

 The Kerry Blue Terriers coat must be brushed and combed daily to remove any tangles.
 The coat is both profuse and non-shedding, so much care must be given and given often.
 Kerries need clipping at least four times a year.
 Due to their intelligence and strong will, they must be socialized and disciplined from an early age.
 They are not a dog to be ignored.
 Kerries need company.
 They are athletic and require daily walking.

 Height: Males 46 to 48cms (18 to 19ins), Females slightly less.

 Weight: Males 15 to 17kgs, Females proportionately less.